sammy007/open-ethereum-pool/README.md

     "limitHeadersSize": 1024,
     "limitBodySize": 256,

-    /* Use it if you are behind CloudFlare (bad idea) or behind http-reverse proxy to enable IP detection from X-Forwarded-For header.
+    /* Set to true if you are behind CloudFlare (not recommended) or behind http-reverse proxy to enable IP detection from X-Forwarded-For header.
       Advanced users only.
 It's tricky to make it right and secure.
     */